Berkayerdogantoronto/House_PricesPrediction-Explained-step-by-step-/README.md

-# House_Prices-Explained-step-by-step-
+# House_PricesPredictionRealEstateBerkay

-Project Overview:
+## Problem Statement
-In this project, our goal is to make predictions about future house prices.
-To achieve this, we will utilize data from the Federal Reserve and house price data from Zillow.
-Our approach involves combining and merging these datasets.
-We will then proceed to train a random forest model.
-This model will help us determine whether house prices are likely to increase or decrease in the future.
-We will evaluate its performance using backtesting, and if necessary, enhance the model by introducing new predictive factors.
+The objective of this project is to develop a predictive model for future house prices by leveraging data from the Federal Reserve and house price data from Zillow.
+The primary challenge is to accurately forecast whether house prices are likely to increase or decrease in the future.
+This predictive model is essential for homeowners, real estate professionals, and investors who need reliable insights into the housing market.

+## Business Impacts
+* This project can align with and contribute to the achievement of an organization's long-term strategic objectives.
+*
+*
+*
+*
+*

-Project Steps
+## Project Steps

-Data Loading
-Data Cleaning and Integration
-Initial Machine Learning Model
-Model Accuracy Improvement
-Diagnostics and Improvement

-By following these steps, we aim to create an effective model for predicting future house prices, with an ongoing focus on refining and enhancing its performance.
+* Data Loading - Gather and integrate data from multiple sources, including the Federal Reserve and Zillow, to create a comprehensive dataset that encompasses relevant features and historical house price trends.
+* Data Cleaning and Integration - Prepare and clean the data to ensure accuracy and consistency, merging datasets where necessary to create a unified and reliable source of information.
+* Initial Machine Learning Model - Train an initial random forest machine learning model to predict future house price movements.
+This model serves as the foundation for forecasting.
+* Model Accuracy Improvement - Continuously refine the model to enhance its predictive accuracy.
+This includes optimizing model parameters and feature selection to achieve reliable results.
+* Diagnostics and Improvement - Evaluate the model's performance using backtesting and other diagnostic methods.
+If necessary, introduce new predictive factors or features to improve the model's ability to forecast house price trends accurately.